techidaily/site-unlock-android/source/_posts/in-2024-a-perfect-guide-to-remove-or-disable-google-smart-lock-on-tecno-spark-10-pro-by-drfone-android.md

 If you want to disable Google Smart Lock on your devices, it is a relatively easy thing to do.
 Several ways are available to disable or remove Google Smart Lock from devices.
 These approaches cater to users' diverse needs and preferences.
 Here is **how to turn off Google Smart Lock**:

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MTb4xHzeQEk?si=9Sqq-gFWnHc8x3_P&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Way 1.
 Disabling Google Smart Lock on Your Android

 To deactivate Google Smart Lock on your Android device, you can use Chrome.
 Google Chrome is the main hub for storing all your login credentials for websites and apps.
 This provides the quickest way to disable Google Smart Lock.
 To disable Google Smart Lock from the Chrome app on your Android device, follow these steps: